johnlazenby/Passive-Income/README.md

 ```

 ## To Do
-* enter into multiple contests better
+* enter into multiple contests with more sophistication
 * find upload bug
 * select a different lineup not just most recent lineup
 * sort lineups so those with many entries are on the top